rangle/ngCourse2/handout/redux/redux_reducers.md

 We can see here that we are passing in an initial state and an action.
 To handle each action we have set up a switch statement.
-Instead of each reducer needing to explicitly subscribe to the dispatcher, every action gets passed into each reducer, which handles the actions it's interested in, and then returns the new state along to the next reducer.
+Instead of each reducer needing to explicitly subscribe to the dispatcher, every action gets passed into each reducer, which handles the actions it's interested in and then returns the new state along to the next reducer.

 Reducers in Redux should be side-effect free.
 This means that they should not